 Type 2 diabetes is a chronic condition that causes elevated blood sugar levels.
-It is affecting millions of people worldwide annually and can trigger serious health complications if left unmanaged.
+It affects millions of people worldwide annually and can trigger serious health complications if left unmanaged.
 Fortunately, one of the key tools in controlling blood sugar levels for patients suffering from type 2 diabetes is insulin.

 main